Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_and_snowflake/getting_started_with_azure_openai_and_snowflake.md

 {{med_age}}
 ```

 This is the prompt that will be used to generate a response from the OpenAI model.
-You can see that were prompting the model to provide a recommendation of the next 3 items for the customer based on two variables: their recent purchase history and the median age in the zip code where they live.
+You can see that you are prompting the model to provide a recommendation of the next 3 items for the customer based on two variables: their recent purchase history and the median age in the zip code where they live which will be coming from the Snowflake data that you registered in AzureML.

 Scroll to the top in the input section and create two input variables named: purchase_history and med_age.

 Scroll back down and click the blue button that says "Validate and Parse Input".
 This will recognize the two variables in the prompt.
 On the right of those newly identified variables select the respective inputs you just created above.

 Scroll to the output section and add an output named 'output' the select the output from the model in the value section (it should be the only option).
 Save the Prompt Flow, it should look like this:

 ![](assets/promptflow_final.png)